zaqifathis/BIMserver-doc/Plugin-Development.md

 # License

-The license under which the BIMserver.org software is released is a combination of Affero GPL, GPLv3 and/or LGPL (for binaries) from the GNU project.
-The different projects in our SVN repository are diffently licensed.
-More info on that can be found on our wiki.
+The license under which the BIMserver.org software is released is mainly Affero GPL from the GNU project.
+More info on that can be found on http://bimserver.org/license/.

-Part of this license outlines requirements for derivative works, such as Plugins, GUI (themes), ObjectIDMs and (de)Serializers.
-Derivatives of BIMserver.org code inherit the Affero and/or GPL license.
-There is some legal grey area regarding what is considered a derivative work, but we feel strongly that Plugins, Themes, ObjectIDMs and (de)Serializers are derivative work and thus inherit the Affero or GPL license.
+Part of this license outlines requirements for derivative works, such as Plugins.
+Derivatives of BIMserver.org code inherit the Affero GPL license.
+There is some legal grey area regarding what is considered a derivative work, but we feel strongly that Plugins are derivative work and thus inherit the Affero license.
 If you disagree, you might want to consider a different (open or closed source) project.
-We suggest some at http://osbim.org/projects/